electron/electron/docs/tutorial/keyboard-shortcuts.md

 ```

 After launching the Electron application, if you open the terminal that you ran
-your Electron application from, and press `Ctrl+I` key combination, you will
+your Electron application from and press `Ctrl+I` key combination, you will
 see that this key combination was successfully intercepted.

 #### Using third-party libraries